tongong/ramajs/README.md

 #### rframe.waitForReload()

-Pretty self-explanatory: It waits for a reload of the iframe.
+Pretty self-explanatory: Returns a Promise to wait for a reload of the iframe.

 ```javascript
 button.click();